 - Stone known as “black granite” is usually gabbro which has a completely different chemical structure.

-- Granite is the most abundant rock in the Earth continental crust.
+- It is the most abundant rock in the Earth continental crust.
 In large areas known as batholiths and in the core areas of the continents known as shields are found in the core of many mountainous areas.

 - Mineral crystals show that it slowly cools down from the molten rock material which is formed under the surface of the earth and requires a long time.